symphony-of-empires/symphony-of-empires/README.md

 # Symphony of the Empires

+Want to contribute or are interested in the development of the game?
+See our discord https://discord.gg/44QuvuDmCS

 Yeah, we already decided the name.
 This is a very nice game.

 Required to build: